 Would your summer be complete without live music?
 Whatever genre of music you enjoy, you'll find it in Flanders where there are almost 300 festivals and concerts to choose from.
 Tomorrowland is a festival that's brings together hundreds of DJs from around the world to spin infectious electronic beats.
 The biggest rock bands in the world come together for the four-day Rock Werchter festival and anyone interested in something heavier will want to check out the Graspop Metal Meeting.
 Jazz Middelheim welcomes both enthusiasts and the curious to beautiful green surroundings in Antwerp, while at the Couleur Café Festival in Brussels, you'll find everything from brass bands to craft workshops and exotic restaurants.
 For incredible cultural diversity, make sure you drope by the Ghent Festivities.
 It lasts ten days (and nights), with an atmosphere that has to be experienced to be believed.

 With so much to do in Flanders every summer, you'll need time to unwind.
 And there's no better way to relax than with a nice cold beer.
 There are 1,500 different Belgian beers for you to choose from.
-Let your taste buds roam freely through the incredible varieties of brews found at festivals like the Belgian Beer Weekend in Brussels in early September of the Beer and Hop Festival later that month.
+Let your taste buds roam freely through the incredible varieties of brews found at festivals like BXLBeerFest at the end of august or Belgian Beer Weekend in early September, both in Brussels.
 Alternatively, check out one of the lively summer bars that pop up every year.
-They range from Parkkaffee in Ghent in July and the super-cool Baouzza beach terrace in Hasselt (open April to August) to the Skybar Antwerp rooftop lounge (July-August), while July sees the opening of Bar Amorse in Kortrijk, one of many riverside bars that capture the truly unique feeling of summertime in Flanders.
+They range from Parkkaffee in Ghent in July to the Skybar Antwerp rooftop lounge (July-August) or to the creative city oasis T’ile Malines in Mechelen.
+There you’ll truly capture the unique feeling of Flanders in summertime.

 Story created on July 2, 2019